RaghuSai-09/AI_Summarizer/README.md

 # AI_summarizer

 ## Summarize Articles with OpenAI GPT-4
-Simplify your reading with Summize, an open-source article summarizer that transforms lengthy articles into clear and concise summaries.
+Simplify your reading with Summarizer, an open-source article summarizer that transforms lengthy articles into clear and concise summaries.

 Here's a preview of the website: